mmu2023AppliedWebDevGroup4/Year3AppliedWebDesign/1_user_and_competitor_research/user-research.md

 -
 ---

-- Name: Max Harding
+- Name: Sam Harding

 - Age: 21

 - Occupation: Degree Appentice

-- Description or quote:
+- Description or quote: Sam is a degree apprentice, which means he works 4 days a wek and is at uni once a week.He's quite sporty and keeps up with trends.
+He's a local and is looking to get more into fashion and explore the local fashion scene.

 - Likes
+- football,rugby, music, MMA, nights out

 - Dislikes
+- art galeries, Bold coloured, formal clothing

-- Needs and goals
+- Needs and goals: to find nice clothing to add to his collection

 <!--This can be deleted prior to submission -->